FeishuLuo/Frome-Memory-to-Experience/README.md

      - **Limitations:** Introduces additional communication overhead and potential memory conflicts across agents.

 🌟 **Experience**
 Experience represents the highest cognitive layer, where memory mechanisms compress redundant trajectories into transferable heuristic wisdom through cross-trajectory abstraction.
-Based on the form of experience representation, we categorize this stage into three paradigms.
+Based on the form of experience representation, we categorize this stage into three types.

 ## 📜 PaperList
 ### 💾 Storage